Hepatitis B

 Certain blood tests can show whether you are infected with hepatitis B. If you are infected, your doctor may use other blood tests to find out

-• whether you have an increased chance of liver damage
+- whether you have an increased chance of getting liver damage

-Blood tests can also show whether you are immune to hepatitis B, meaning you can’t get hepatitis B. You may be immune if you got a vaccine or if you had an acute hepatitis B infection in the past and your body fought off the infection.
+Blood tests can also show whether you are immune to hepatitis B, meaning you can’t get hepatitis B. People may be immune to hepatitis B if they got a vaccine or if they had an acute hepatitis B infection in the past and recovered.

 Additional tests

-If you’ve had chronic hepatitis B a long time, you could have liver damage.
-Your doctor may recommend additional tests to find out whether you have liver damage, how much liver damage you have, or to rule out other causes of liver disease.
-These tests may include
+If you have chronic hepatitis B, your doctor may recommend getting tested regularly to check for signs of liver damage, to find out how much liver damage you have, or to rule out other causes of liver disease.
+Tests may include

 Doctors typically use liver biopsy only if other tests don’t provide enough information about a person’s liver damage or disease.
 Talk with your doctor about which tests are best for you.